anyuzx/Prongs/src/contents/posts/2019-09-23-run-a-random-walker-in-your-website-using-pyodide.md

   inline: js/random-walk-pyodide.js
 ---

-::: note
+::: button location.href='#demonstration'
-Skip to the bottom of this page to see the [demonstration](#demonstration).
+Skip to the bottom of this page to see the demonstration
 :::

 Since I got this site running, I have been wanting to be able to embed some kind of interactive plot in my blog post.
 For instance, say I want the user to be able to perform some machine learning computations and then visualize the result.
 Currently, there are a few options to achieve this,